Originally published Dec 14, 2017. Updated Sep 1, 2021.

 - You gain control of margin.
 Because you own the sales channel, you can implement efficiencies and economies of scale to make more money per sale.

 - You gain visibility into customer data.
-With a platform like Corevist coupled to Magento, you can use Google Analytics, Pendo, Full Story, and others to gain actionable business intelligence into customer behavior.
-Your Marketing Department is empowered to run promotions and email campaigns based on this data.
+With a platform like Corevist, you can use Google Analytics and Fullstory and others to gain actionable business intelligence into customer behavior.
+Your marketing department is empowered to run promotions and email campaigns based on this data.

-Getting the most out of your SAP eCommerce solution
+Getting the most out of your B2B eCommerce portal

-If you’ve decided that a company-owned web shop is part of your digital channel mix, then you need to maximize the value you get from it.
+If you’ve decided that a company-owned B2B eCommerce portal should be part of your digital channel mix, then you need to maximize the value you get from it.
 You need to ask intelligent questions.
-As you’re evaluating an SAP-integrated eCommerce solution, either alongside Amazon or in place of it, ask yourself the following:
+As you’re evaluating SAP-integrated eCommerce solutions, either alongside Amazon or in place of it, ask yourself the following:

-- Will the store allow you to merchandise?
+- Will the solution allow you to merchandise?
 Can you implement cross-selling and promotions to increase order value?

-- Will the store allow you to collect analytics data on your customers’ behavior?
+- Will the solution allow you to collect analytics data on your customers’ behavior?
 Can you gain deep, data-driven insight into what your customers want?

 Finding the right mix (and posting sales to SAP)